Email for Ecommerce: The Solution to Your “My Customers Only Buy Once” Problem

 A quick note on the timing of your emails: You want a mix of the times and days you send your emails.
 This creates a pattern interrupt so you don’t train your prospects to glaze over when they see your emails or, worse, completely ignore them.
 You don’t want them to figure out your pattern, so mix it up.

 And, of course, … track your emails.
 What gets measured gets improved.
 You need to track the stats so you can see how each email performs in the sequence and adjust as necessary.

 And, last but not least, keep your sender score in mind.
 That’s a topic that deserves its own blog post.
 For now, just know that it’s very important for the deliverability of your emails.
 The higher your sender score, the higher the probability that your emails end up in your customers’ inboxes instead of their spam folders.
 If you’re going to start emailing frequently, I definitely recommend you do some reading on this as well.

-If you like what you’ve read here and want to learn more, Tanner Larsson goes much more deeply into all of this in his book Ecommerce Evolved.
+If you like what you’ve read here and want to learn more, Matthew Stafford goes much more deeply into all of this in his book Optimized Ecommerce.
 Grab your FREE copy here.